-While our cash and cash equivalent balance is sufficient for us to continue our operations through June 30, 2016, it is insufficient to fully execute the Company's business plan.
-If the Company is unable to obtain debt or equity financing to meet its cash needs it may have to severely limit, its business plan by reducing the funds it hopes to expend on pre-clinical studies and trials, the establishment of our own laboratory and/or research and development project.
+While our cash and cash equivalent balance is sufficient for us to continue our operations through June 30, 2017, it is insufficient to fully execute the Company's business plan.
+If the Company is unable to obtain debt or equity financing to meet its cash needs it may have to severely limit its business plan by reducing the funds it hopes to expend on pre-clinical studies and trials, and/or research and development projects.